utkarshkukreti/ex_top/README.md

 ## Prerequisites

 * Erlang/OTP and Elixir
-* A terminal emulator supporting ANSI escape sequences and having atleast 120 columns and 33 lines.
+* A terminal emulator supporting ANSI escape sequences and having 120 or more columns and 14 or more rows.

 ## Installation